missionpinball/mpf-docs/docs/config/high_score.md

 (Added in MPF 0.56.1)

-One or more sub-entries, each one being a list.
-Defaults to empty.
+One or more sub-entries.
+Each in the format of `string` : `list` ([Instructions](instructions/lists.md) for entering lists) Defaults to empty.

-Used to define player variables which can be used in the `award_slide:` section.
+By default player name/initials and value of high score entry are saved for later use in slides, such as in your attract mode.
+Adding additional values here allows for unique variables to be saved.
+These can include both player and machine variables.

+Entered in the form of variable type: variable name (e.g., player: number)

 --8<-- "todo.md"